jake-87/blog/content/blog/type_safe_interpreters.md

 +++

 It is well known that most software has bugs<sup><i>[Citation needed]</i></sup>.
-It is also well known that interpreters are software[^1].
+It is also well known that interpreters are mostly software[^1].
 One issue that one might run into in an interpreter is _type safety_: It may very well be possible for your typed language's interpreter to nevertheless end up in a state where it is asked to evaluate `1 + "hi!"`.
 What can we do about that?